What Are The Most Prescribed Drugs In The UK?

 However, health experts warn that the more a person uses these drugs in an unsupervised manner, the higher his/her chances are of becoming addicted or dependent.

-In addition, a rough approximate of 1/2 million individuals are using opioids for more than three years now.
+In addition, a rough approximation of 1/2 million individuals are using opioids for more than three years now.

 Information from the Department for Health reveals a 60% increase of opioid prescriptions in recent years.